 - 2.1.
 The scope of the KPIs in this report have been agreed between WCC and SCC based on the section 101 agreement, however they will continue to be reviewed on feedback from all parties, including committee members. - 2.2.
-This paper covers only the period of June to September 2018.
-The last period reported to committee on the 21st of June 2018 ended at May 2018.
-As this report includes four whole months no prior periods are included the trend is taken from within the months included.
-The next review meeting with Surrey has not been agreed at the time of drafting this paper but is expected to be in late October 2018. - 2.3.
-Surrey have now appointed a new Pension Manager, Michael Mann, officers have yet to meet him but contact with Surrey remains strong. - 2.4.
-The headlines from the KPI performance in appendix 1 is summarised below:
+This paper covers the period of August 2018 to October 2018, July 2018 KPI details have also been included on the appendix for comparison to the reported period. - 2.3.
+Michael Mann the new Pension Manager at Surrey started his employment on the 1st of October 2018.
+People Services have held our first quarterly performance review with Michael and his team on the 8th of November. - 2.4.
+KPI performance in appendix 1 is summarised below: - 2.5.
+The pension administration report would normally contain some detail on the trends relating to the KPI as outlined in Appendix 1.
+The KPI data is showing